MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager-2012R2.md

 8. On the **Confirmation** page, check that the application was successfully deployed, and then choose **Close**.

 After you deploy the application, a targeted computer becomes aware of the deployed application during the computer's next client policy polling cycle, which is once every sixty minutes by default.
 Then, the computer downloads the installation files for the application from a distribution point into the Configuration Manager client cache.
-The installation of Microsoft 365 Apps takes place from the client cache and no additional files are downloaded from the network or from the Internet.
+The installation of Microsoft 365 Apps takes place from the client cache and no additional files are downloaded from the network or from the internet.

 ![Office installation status](images/3804d212-3bbc-4768-a90a-864fa69b1dfb.png)